guisaliba/brain/Notes/Programming/Desenvolvimento/Front-end/Svelte/Svelte x React, the Virtual DOM.md

 Svelte is explicitly designed to prevent you from ending up in that situation.

-## Why do frameworks use the virtual DOM then?[permalink](https://svelte.dev/blog/virtual-dom-is-pure-overhead#why-do-frameworks-use-the-virtual-dom-then)
+## Why do frameworks use the virtual DOM then?

 It's important to understand that virtual DOM _isn't a feature_.
 It's a means to an end, the end being declarative, state-driven UI development.
 Virtual DOM is valuable because it allows you to build apps without thinking about state transitions, with performance that is _generally good enough_.
 That means less buggy code, and more time spent on creative tasks instead of tedious ones.